Migrating Buddhas and Global Confucianism: The Transnational Space-Making of Taiwanese Religious Organizations

 Dr. Nikolas Broy (SFB 1199, Leipzig U, Germany)

-Nikolas Broy has been trained in religious studies and Chinese studies at the Leipzig University, where he also gained a PhD in religious studies.
+Nikolas Broy has been trained in religious studies and Chinese studies at Leipzig University, where he also gained a PhD in religious studies.
 By combining these two fields of study, his research addresses popular religious sects in modern Chinese societies, Buddhism and violence in East Asia, as well as method and theory of religious studies.
 He has also studied Japanese at Ritsumeikan University, Kyoto.
 He held teaching and research positions in Leipzig, at the East Asia Department of the University of Göttingen, and worked at two universities in Hefei (PR China).

 Jens Reinke (SFB 1199, Leipzig U, Germany)